 Disclaimer: This blog post on social media marketing books contains affiliate links and any purchases made through such links will result in a small commission that helps to keep Digital Examiner running.
 We only promote products that we believe will further your efforts in digital marketing.

-The best social media marketing strategists are those who always seek out opportunities to learn more.
+The best social media marketing strategists always seek out opportunities to learn more.
 They never rest when it comes to adapting, redefining, and transforming their strategy in this fast-paced, ever-changing industry.
 It doesn’t matter if you’re just starting out or you’ve been in the game for years – never stop learning how to refine your craft!

 Those who want to enhance their work and discover best practices must learn from the best – and that’s why we have compiled the list of the best social media marketing books below.
 Happy reading, and don’t forget to brush up on your basic marketing principles with the 33 Best Marketing Books of 2018!